Find A Speaker or Advisor

 Lamont has conducted extensive research on the corrosive effects of stigmas, including how various stigmatized groups have responded to exclusion in the United States, Europe, Brazil and Israel.
 Conversely, she also examines success stories, pointing to a reduction in stigmas around obese people, African Americans and people with HIV/AIDS.

-Recent honors include a Carnegie fellowship (2019-2021), a Russell Sage Foundation fellowship (2019-2020), the 2017 Erasmus Prize and honorary doctorates from six countries.
+Recent honors include being awarded the 2024 Kohli Prize for Sociology, a Carnegie fellowship (2019-2021), a Russell Sage Foundation fellowship (2019-2020), the 2017 Erasmus Prize and honorary doctorates from six countries.
 From 2016 to 2017, Lamont served as the 108th President of the American Sociological Association.

 Michèle Lamont is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®

-Michèle Lamont was last modified: March 15th, 2024 by Justin Louis
+Michèle Lamont was last modified: November 6th, 2024 by Justin Louis

 Read More Read Less